Cawthorn Camp | |

 Pushpin Map Caption: | Location in North Yorkshire |

-Cawthorne Camp (sometimes spelled "Cawthorn") is a Roman site in north-east England, about 4miles north of Pickering, North Yorkshire.[1]
-The well-preserved earthworks outline two forts, one with an extension, and a temporary camp built to an unusual plan.The earthworks date from the late 1st/early 2nd century AD.
-It has been suggested that they were built for practice rather than for actual military use.
+Cawthorn Camp (sometimes spelled "Cawthorne") is a Roman site in northeast England, about 4miles north of Pickering, North Yorkshire.[1]
+The well-preserved earthworks outline two forts, one with an extension and a temporary camp built to an unusual plan.The earthworks date from the late 1st or early 2nd century AD.
+It has been suggested that they were built for practice rather than military use.

-Archaeological investigation has also found indications of pre-Roman activity at the site, and also traces of later sunken dwellings (Grubenhäuser).
-A late Iron Age chariot burial was discovered at the site in 1905 by J. R. Mortimer and at least one other square barrow is known from the site.[2]
+Archaeological investigation has also found indications of pre-Roman activity at the site and traces of later sunken dwellings (Grubenhäuser).
+J. R. Mortimer discovered a late Iron Age chariot burial here in 1905, and at least one other square barrow is known from the site.[2]

 The site was acquired by the North York Moors National Park in 1983.[3]